College in the Schools (CIS) – Instructors

-A list of courses from the CLC Academic catalog that are available to be offered to CIS students are listed here.
-Additional course information, including a topical outline, learning outcomes, and pre-requisites may be obtained on CLC’s Course Outline Page
+A list of courses from the CLC Academic catalog that are available to CIS partner schools are listed here: CLC CIS Courses.
+Additional course information, including a topical outline, learning outcomes, and pre-requisites may be obtained on CLC’s Course Outline Page.

 At CLC, high-quality teaching and learning are extremely important.
 To foster high-quality teaching and learning, CLC has developed a Student Learning Assessment Program.
 The Student Learning Assessment Program supports high-quality teaching and learning both inside and outside the classroom.
 The Student Learning Assessment Program provides the tools, methods, and supports to faculty and staff to assess what students can do with what they know.
 After completing the assessment process, faculty and staff can make changes based upon the assessment results to further improve student mastery of specific learning outcomes.

 CIS instructors are expected to conduct course Level assessments in a manner that determines grades for student assignments and projects, as well as for the course itself.
 All CLC and CIS courses have common course outlines identifying course-specific and college-wide outcomes that students will be expected to achieve upon completion of the course.
 When teaching a course, CIS instructors must ensure the course content and specific course level assessment measures meets the course objectives.
 Course Level Assessment activities should occur regularly within the classroom.

 Course Instruction and Grading Tools

 All CIS instructors are expected to attend the annual CIS In service to stay informed of college expectations as they relate to current course content and rigor.
 Failure to attend may result in a finding of “non-compliance” and loss of eligibility to teach CIS courses.